vinybelli/Steam-Investment-Control/README.md

 The main idea of the project is to compare my Steam investments with the current value of the items!

-For this, I utilized:
+For this, I used:

-Consumption of the Steam public API using the RestSharp library;
+- Consumption of the Steam public API using the RestSharp library;
-Local database queries to check purchased items, quantities, amounts paid, and the dates of investment;
+- Local database queries to check purchased items, quantities, amounts paid, and the dates of investment;
-Use of the DataGridView provided by Windows Forms to create a user-friendly interface for presenting my data in a more organized and appealing way.
+- Use of the DataGridView provided by Windows Forms to create a user-friendly interface for presenting my data in a more organized and appealing way.

 The system includes Profit Percentages, Gross Profit, and Net Profit (after Steam fees).

 Development: